 “[T]hat one day on the red hills of Georgia sons of former slaves and sons of former slave-owners will be able to sit down together at the table of brotherhood…. that one day even the state of Mississippi, a state sweltering with the heat of injustice, sweltering with the heat of oppression, will be transformed into an oasis of freedom and justice….
 That my four little children will one day live in a nation where they will not be judged by the color of their skin but by the content of their character…. that one day in Alabama, with its vicious racists, with its governor having his lips dripping with the words of interposition and nullification, one day right there in Alabama little black boys and black girls will be able to join hands with little white boys and white girls as sisters and brothers.”

 I can dream with him, and I can acknowledge that the cancer still remains.
 The blood of Ahmaud Arbery testifies to the cancer that remains in Georgia still.
-The blood of George Floyd testifies to the fact that the cancer is not contained to the deep south; it lives deeply rooted in the body of this nation still.
+The blood of George Floyd testifies to the fact that the cancer is not contained in the deep south; it lives deeply rooted in the body of this nation still.

 In the aftermath of these deaths and the burning police stations, cars and streets that exploded in violence into the national consciousness last summer, we are tempted to turn our attention to the symptoms while failing to take action to address the underlying disease that festers and gnaws at the soul of our nation.